dkdr/k8s12/_basic/DEPLOY_CLUSTER.md

 In our scenario we'll deploy cluster which consist of 1 masters, and 3 workers.
 You can change amount of masters/workers by editing [cluster.yaml](cluster.yaml) file.

 To deploy our cluster we'll simply need the [cluster.yaml](cluster.yaml) file, and of course all those previous tools and commands.
+To do so, remember to change your directory to `k8s12/_basic`

 To deploy our cluster we just need to run: